 I usually use organic black beans in a can because I am rather lazy and hate having to cook the beans ahead of time.
 If you are feeling ambitious and have a bit of free time, cooking dried beans is much cheaper than buying them in cans.

-Because I am a firm believer that everything tastes better with cheese on it, I added some sharp cheddar cheese to these black beans and rice.
+Because I am a firm believer that everything tastes better with cheese on it, I added some sharp cheddar cheese to these black beans and rice (try my black bean quesadillas with cheddar cheese for another great black bean recipe!).
 And now that I have fresh cilantro growing in my garden I added plenty of that to my sausage recipe as well.
 You can adjust the flavors of this dish to suit your own personal tastes.

 Black Beans and Rice with Sausage

 - 5 cups white rice, cooked according to package directions